-- a.
-University of Wyoming Extension encourages local clubs and groups to fundraise to implement program plans.
-Although few restrictions are applied to local fundraising activities, the 4-H program should not be connected with any activity which is illegal or inappropriate for a 4-H audience. - i.
-All fundraising and/or income generation should be documented and a request made (ahead of the activity) by filling out and submitting the Income & Fundraising Request Form to the UW 4-H educator. - ii.
-Funds raised should be for a specific purpose and correspond to the amount of the projected budget. - iii.
-Funds raised for awards and recognition should be kept in line with proper youth development principles (e.g. a budget of \$25,000 for awards is not necessary to adequately recognize youth). - Other income generated (dues, unrestricted donations, profit from concessions, etc.) can be spent at the discretion of the club or group members as long as expenditures adhere to the educational (nonprofit) mission of the 4-H program. - v.
-4-H clubs/groups cannot expend 4-H funds on other nonprofit fundraisers or causes.
-If a club/group wishes to raise money for another nonprofit organization or cause as a community service activity, members must clearly communicate the purpose of the fundraising activity and give the money directly to the organization or cause. - vi.
-Livestock sales are not considered 4-H fundraisers.
-UW 4-H does partner with other entities that provide auction services to 4-H youth.
+The University of Wyoming Extension Service encourages local clubs and groups to fundraise to implement program plans.
+Although few restrictions are applied to local fundraising activities, the 4-H program should not be connected with any activity which is illegal or inappropriate for a 4-H audience.

+- A. All fundraising and/or income generation should be documented and a request made (ahead of the activity) by filling out and submitting the Income & Fundraising Request Form to the UW 4-H Educator. - B. Funds raised should be for a specific purpose and correspond to the amount of the projected budget. - C. Funds raised for awards and recognition should be kept in line with proper youth development principles. (i.e. a budget that includes \$25,000 for awards is not necessary to adequately recognize youth) - D. Other income generated (dues, unrestricted donations, profit from concessions, etc.) can be spent at the discretion of the club or group members as long as expenditures adhere to the educational (non-profit) mission of the 4-H program. - E. 4-H clubs/groups cannot expend 4-H funds on other non-profit fundraisers or causes.
+If a club/group wishes to raise money for another non-profit organization or cause as a community service activity, members must clearly communicate the purpose of the fundraising activity and give the money directly to the organization or cause.

+F. Livestock sales are not considered 4-H fundraisers.
+UW 4-H does partner with other entities that provide auction services opportunities open to 4-H youth.
 In counties where UW 4-H furnishes a livestock auction, it must be implemented under advisement and direction from the State 4-H Office in conjunction with UW legal services.